 Below is my list of peaks that I love, and have great views.
 Check them out and add pictures in the comments if you’d like.

 Peak 6 – epic shredding, and epic views

-Wanderlust – Black Diamond – I had a good time riding through here, although I was in the trees kinda off trail.
+Wanderlust – Black Diamond – I had a good time riding through here, although I was in the trees so keep that in mind.